BrandenEK/Blasphemous.Modding.Templates/README.md

-A template can be found for both Blaspehmous 1 and Blasphemous 2 mods
+Templates to use when creating mods for Blasphemous 1 and 2